MathiasSchindler/monacc/docs/devel.md

 Example:

 `./bin/monacc --as as --ld ld -I core tools/foo.c ... -o bin/foo`

+Debug tip:

+- If you see a parse error at a line number far beyond the source file length, it may refer to the *preprocessed* output.
+  Use `--dump-pp /tmp/foo.pp` to inspect what `monacc` is actually compiling.

 ### 4.3 Sanity-check that the output is truly standalone